EventGhost/EventGhost/docs/source/features.rst

 EventGhost is written mostly in Python with some low-level parts in C.
 Plugins can be written in any language that can produce DLLs, like C, C++, Delphi and Visual Basic.
-But of course they can (and mostly are) also easily be written in Python.
+But of course they can (and mostly are) be written in Python.